 - Monitor the volume and risk level of chemicals consumed in laboratories;

-- Avoid use of hazardous substances or materials wherever possible;
+- Avoid the use of hazardous substances or materials wherever possible;

-- Avoid use of toxic substance or material that may create special waste treatment/disposal problems; and
+- Avoid the use of toxic substance or material that may create special waste treatment/disposal problems; and

 - Use environmentally friendly modes of transport to and from the University.